 Apart from Dr. Thompson-Dobkin’s medical work, she has a keen interest in addressing quality of life issues for those living with chronic illness, poverty, and housing insecurity.
 She has more recently been working with students confronted by discrimination in their schools and communities because of race, gender identity, or socio-economic status.
 Art has become the platform to raise awareness of these socially challenging situations to foster understanding and acceptance.

-Dr. Thompson-Dobkin serves on the Board of Some One Cares Soup Kitchen and Tutoring Program, and is a member of the Inclusion Council of Newport Harbor High School.
+Dr. Thompson-Dobkin serves on the Board of Someone Cares Soup Kitchen and Tutoring Program, the Cover Editor for Epilepsy & Behavior, and is a member of the Inclusion Council of Newport Harbor High School.

 I am a wife, a mother and a professional with 20 years of experience in fundraising and development.